abhi7991/RAGApplication/README.md

 2. Download Neo4j Desktop and install the GenAI stack which can be used to Facilitate RAG.

+3. Create a python environment and install the requirements.txt

-3. Create a .env file with the following parameters
+4. Create a .env file with the following parameters

 ```